inovex/elements/packages/elements/src/components/ino-chip-set/readme.md

 ### Simple chip sets

 `chip sets` can be a simple composer for one or more chips.
-If you want to style content as a chip (f. e. email addresses after adding them in an input field), simple miss out the `ino-type` attribute.
+If you want to style content as a chip (e.g. email addresses), simply exclude the `ino-type` attribute.

 ```html
 <ino-chip-set>